TartuNLP/translation-worker/README.md

 # TartuNLP translation worker

 This repository contains code for running TartuNLP's modular multilingual machine translation models.
-This application is based on a [custom version of FairSeq](https://github.com/TartuNLP/fairseq).The models can be run locally to translate plain text files or as worker that process requests from RabbitMQ.
+This application is based on [CTranslate2](https://github.com/OpenNMT/CTranslate2) for efficient inference.
+The models can be run locally to translate plain text files or as worker that process requests from RabbitMQ.
 The workers are compatible with our [translation API](https://github.com/TartuNLP/translation-api).